cdonceras/CS-2/README.md

 Pseudocode:
+START

+LABEL restart:
+    PRINT "Welcome to MindType"
+    PRINT instructions and purpose of test

+    // Step 1: Initialize scores
+    SET E = 0, I = 0
+    SET S = 0, N = 0
+    SET T = 0, F = 0
+    SET J = 0, P = 0

+    // Step 2: Evaluate E / I Trait
+    SET question = 1
+    SET X = 0

+    WHILE question <= 5 DO
+        PRINT question[X]
+        PRINT optionA[X]
+        PRINT optionB[X]

+        // Input validation loop
+        REPEAT
+            INPUT answer
+            IF answer NOT IN ["a", "b", "A", "B"] THEN PRINT "invalid input"
+            ENDIF
+        UNTIL answer IN ["a", "b", "A", "B"]

+        IF answer == "a" OR answer == "A" THEN
+            SET E = E + 1
+        ELSE
+            SET I = I + 1
+        ENDIF

+        SET question = question + 1
+        SET X = X + 1
+    ENDWHILE

+    IF E > I THEN
+        SET firstletter = "E"
+    ELSE
+        SET firstletter = "I"
+    ENDIF

+    // Step 3: Evaluate S / N Trait
+    SET question = 1
+    SET X = 0

+    WHILE question <= 5 DO
+        PRINT question[X]
+        PRINT optionA[X]
+        PRINT optionB[X]

+        REPEAT
+            INPUT answer
+            IF answer NOT IN ["a", "b", "A", "B"] THEN PRINT "invalid input"
+            ENDIF
+        UNTIL answer IN ["a", "b", "A", "B"]

+        IF answer == "a" OR answer == "A" THEN
+            SET S = S + 1
+        ELSE
+            SET N = N + 1
+        ENDIF

+        SET question = question + 1
+        SET X = X + 1
+    ENDWHILE

+    IF S > N THEN
+        SET secondletter = "S"
+    ELSE
+        SET secondletter = "N"
+    ENDIF

+    // Step 4: Repeat question loop process for T/F and J/P
+    // Step 4: Evaluate T / F Trait
+    SET question = 1
+    SET X = 0

+    WHILE question <= 5 DO
+        PRINT question[X]
+        PRINT optionA[X]
+        PRINT optionB[X]

+        REPEAT
+            INPUT answer
+            IF answer NOT IN ["a", "b", "A", "B"] THEN PRINT "invalid input"
+            ENDIF
+        UNTIL answer IN ["a", "b", "A", "B"]

+        IF answer == "a" OR answer == "A" THEN
+            SET T = T + 1
+        ELSE
+            SET F = F + 1
+        ENDIF

+        SET question = question + 1
+        SET X = X + 1
+    ENDWHILE

+    IF T > F THEN
+        SET thirdletter = "T"
+    ELSE
+        SET thirdletter = "F"
+    ENDIF

+    // Step 5: Evaluate J / P Trait
+    SET question = 1
+    SET X = 0

+    WHILE question <= 5 DO
+        PRINT question[X]
+        PRINT optionA[X]
+        PRINT optionB[X]

+        REPEAT
+            INPUT answer
+            IF answer NOT IN ["a", "b", "A", "B"] THEN PRINT "invalid input"
+            ENDIF
+        UNTIL answer IN ["a", "b", "A", "B"]

+        IF answer == "a" OR answer == "A" THEN
+            SET J = J + 1
+        ELSE
+            SET P = P + 1
+        ENDIF

+        SET question = question + 1
+        SET X = X + 1
+    ENDWHILE

+    IF J > P THEN
+        SET fourthletter = "J"
+    ELSE
+        SET fourthletter = "P"
+    ENDIF

+    // Step 5: Output Results
+    PRINT "Thanks for taking the test!"
+    PRINT "Calculating results..."

+    SET personality_type = firstletter + secondletter + thirdletter + fourthletter
+    PRINT "You are a/an " + personality_type
+    PRINT description_for_personality_type

+    // Step 6: Test Retake Decision
+    PRINT "Retake test?"
+    INPUT response

+    IF response == "Yes" THEN
+        GOTO restart
+    ELSE
+        STOP
+    ENDIF

+END

 ## SCOPE AND LIMITATIONS
 MindType will focus on personality preferences represented through the four MBTI-inspired dimensions.
 It will not attempt to diagnose mental health conditions, determine a user's psychological state, or provide professional psychological advice.